stellar/django-polaris/README.rst

     docker-compose build
     docker-compose up

-You should now have a minimal anchor server running on port 8000.
+You should now have the SDF's reference anchor server running on port 8000.
 When you make changes locally, the docker containers will restart with the updated code.

 Your browser may complain about the service using a self-signed certificate for HTTPS.
 You can resolve this by marking the certificate used by the service as trusted.